United States Penitentiary, Beaumont

-Notable incidents
+Incidents

+1998 inmate murder

+On September 10, 1998, inmate Ellis Joseph Mosher stabbed fellow inmate Stanley Moseley to death in a housing unit.
+Mosher stabbed Moseley multiple times with a 13-inch improvised blade in full view of correctional officers on duty.
+Mosher was serving a 20-year sentence for kidnapping, while Moseley was serving a 15-year sentence for bank robbery.
+Mosher's defense claimed that Moseley had attacked him and raped him on previous occasions.
+Mosher's attorneys stated that he faced an imminent threat being housed with Moseley and had no alternative but to attack him.
+Mosher was sentenced to life in prison in 2008, he is currently housed at ADX Florence.

 1999 inmate murder

 On December 16, 1999, inmates Arzell Gulley and David Lee Jackson began arguing with another inmate, Darryl Brown.
 The argument resulted in Gulley and Jackson chasing Brown into a housing unit with "shanks", until they cornered him in a cell.
 The duo then stabbed Brown a total of 11 times, killing him.
-Autopsy found that a single knife strike hit Brown's left lung, resulting in his death.
-Gulley and Jackson were both indicted for the murder of Brown in 2005 and sentenced to life in prison.
+An autopsy found that a single knife strike hit Brown's left lung, resulting in his death.
+Gulley and Jackson were both indicted for the murder of Brown in 2005.
+Gulley was sentenced to life in prison and Jackson was sentenced to death.
+Jackson's death sentence was overturned and he was re-sentenced to life imprisonment after it was determined that the government withheld evidence in his trial.
 Gulley is currently serving his sentence at USP Lee, while Jackson is at USP Pollock.

 2001 inmate murder

-On January 5, 2001, inmate Luther Plant was beaten and stomped to death by inmate Shannon Wayne Agofksy in an exercise cage.
+On January 5, 2001, inmate Luther Plant was beaten and stomped to death by inmate Shannon Wayne Agofsky in an exercise cage.
 Plant was serving a 15-year sentence for drug offences while Agofsky was serving a life sentence for armed robbery of a bank, and the subsequent kidnapping and murder of the bank president in Noel, Missouri.
-Autopsy revealed that Plant suffered numerous injuries including a crushed neck, abrasions on his head, a broken jaw and nose, hemorrhaging around both eyes, 4 broken teeth, and internal bleeding in the lungs, trachea, esophagus, and stomach.
-Agofsky was convicted of Plant's murder in 2004 and sentenced to death, he is currently on death row at USP Terre Haute.
+The autopsy revealed that Plant suffered numerous injuries including a crushed neck, abrasions on his head, a broken jaw and nose, hemorrhaging around both eyes, four broken teeth, and internal bleeding in the lungs, trachea, esophagus, and stomach.
+Agofsky was transferred to ADX Florence before being convicted and sentenced to death for Plant's murder in 2004.
+He was on death row at USP Terre Haute until December 2024, when President Biden commuted Agofsky's death sentence (and those of 36 other inmates on federal death row) to life in prison.
+Agofsky subsequently attempted to refuse the commutation as it would likely interfere with his ongoing appeal.